Physiotherapy at the Child Development Service

-Attendance at a Physiotherapy Drop-In Clinic provides parents in the ACT with an opportunity to discuss issues and seek information and advice about their child's gross motor development and posture, movement and walking with a Physiotherapist.
+A consultation with a Physiotherapist provides parents in the ACT with an opportunity to discuss issues and seek information and advice about their child's gross motor development and posture, movement and walking.

-Drop-In Clinics take the form of an informal discussion and screening of skills and is not a formal assessment.
+The consultations take the form of an informal discussion and screening of skills and not a formal assessment.

-A written summary of the Physiotherapy Drop-In session is provided for parents.
+A written summary of the Physiotherapy consultations is provided for parents.